auth0/docs/articles/connections/passwordless/regular-web-app-email-code/v7/index.md

 If authentication is successful, the user will be redirected to the `callbackURL` specified in the Auth0 constructor.

-**NOTE:** You can follow up with any of the [Regular Web App Quickstarts](/quickstart/webapp) to see how to handle the authentication callback on the server-side.
+**NOTE:** You can follow any of the [Regular Web App Quickstarts](/quickstart/webapp) to see how to handle the authentication callback on the server-side.

-Check out the [Auth0.js SDK reference documentation](/libraries/auth0js) for more information.